dfeneyrou/litecask/README.md

  - a remote database
    - it misses some layers: a high performance network part (asio, evpp...) with a client-server communication protocol
  - a billion entries database.
 Indeed, a fundament of [`Bitcask`](https://riak.com/assets/bitcask-intro.pdf) is to keep the key directory in memory.
-   - 100 millions entries is however in its range, depending on average key size and available RAM (value size does not matter, up to ~256 TB total)
+   - 100 millions entries is however in its range, depending on average key size and available RAM
+     - value sizes do not matter as they are not kept in memory, cache excepted
    - scaling horizontally would imply making the database remote and sharded

 ## Getting started